giraud/reasonml-idea-plugin/docs/architecture.md

 # Tools

-When developing a functionality, two tools are very important: the PsiViewer and the indices viewer.
+When developing a functionality, two tools are very important: the PSI viewer and the indices viewer.

 When you start an IntelliJ instance with gradle for debuging,